asreview/asreview/docs/source/intro/datasets.rst

 not automatically have access to full-text and if you do not have access you might want to read this `blog post <https://asreview.nl/tools-that-work-well-with-asreview-google-scholar-button/>`__.

-When using the :ref:`ASReview command line interface for simulation
+When using the :doc:`ASReview command line interface for simulation
-<cli:Simulate>`, an additional binary variable to indicate labeling decisions
+<../API/cli/>`, an additional binary variable to indicate labeling decisions
 (``0`` = irrelevant, ``1`` = relevant) is required for ALL records.
 In
-ASReview LAB, if labels are available for a part of the dataset (i.e., :doc:`partly labeled data <../features/pre-screening>`), the labels will be automatically detected and used for prior knowledge.
+ASReview LAB, if labels are available for a part of the dataset (i.e., :doc:`partly labeled data <../features/pre_screening>`), the labels will be automatically detected and used for prior knowledge.

 You can explore a previously labeled dataset in ASReview LAB by adding an